Leseratte10/acsm-calibre-plugin/README.md

 IMPORTANT:

 - I would suggest creating a new dummy AdobeID to use for Calibre so just in case Adobe detects this and bans you, you don't lose your main AdobeID.
-- Combined with that I suggest importing the DER file into the DeDRM plugin to make sure that losing your AdobeID doesn't also mean you'll lose access to all your eBooks.
+- Combined with that I suggest using the DeDRM plugin to make sure that losing your AdobeID doesn't also mean you'll lose access to all your eBooks.
 - If you use an anonymous authorization, make sure you make backups of the activation data.
-- If you use an anonymous authorization and you end up getting an eBook with the new Adobe DRM (version 3 or higher), there might be no way for you to access that book at all, as right now there's no way to export an existing authorization from the plugin into ADE.
+- If you use an anonymous authorization, you have the ability to copy that authorization into an AdobeID account at a later time (by clicking "Connect anonymous auth to ADE account").
+This is useful if you have books linked to your authorization that you want to read elsewhere.
+Same restrictions as with ADE apply - you can only do this ONCE per AdobeID, and only if the AdobeID hasn't been in use elsewhere yet.
 - This software is not approved by Adobe.
 I am not responsible if Adobe detects that you're using nonstandard software and bans your account.
 Do not complain to me if Adobe bans your main ADE account - you have been warned.

 ## Returning books